HajkD/Active-maintenance-of-phylotranscriptomic-hourglasses/README.md

 For creating the phylostratigraphic map the following steps has to be done:

-1) Make sure that [BLAST](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/2.2.21/) is installed.
+1) Make sure that BLAST (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/release/2.2.21/) is installed.

 2) Download the sequence database <a href="http://msbi.ipb-halle.de/download/phyloBlastDB_Drost_Gabel_Grosse_Quint.fa.tbz">phyloBlastDB_Drost_Gabel_Grosse_Quint.fa</a> used for BLAST searches and unpack it (`tar xfvj phyloBlastDB_Drost_Gabel_Grosse_Quint.fa.tbz`).